GhettoGirl/MusicConsole.js/README.md

 Search only for module tracker files, result will be played in the mod player.

 × `search` (`type`) *search term* </br>
-Searches for media files maching the given search term and prints all results on screen.
+Searches for media files matching the given search term and prints all results on screen.
 Can by filtered by media format.

 × `browse` </br>
 Invokes the configured file browser in the library path.
 Default is Midnight Commander.
+In graphical environments I recommend to set this to `xdg-open` (or alternatives) or `open` (macOS) to launch the default graphical file browser.
+This commands has the advantage that they open the browser in background and doesn't block the app from continuous usage.

 × `random` (`type`) (*search term*) </br>
 Plays a random media in the audio player.
 When specifying a type the results are limited and will be played in the corresponding player.
 To filter the results and gain some control of what should be played, specify search terms.